Sheriff: Drug dealer rammed deputies during 100mph chase; suspect's mother arrested after confronting deputies

 ERWINVILLE - The West Baton Rouge Sheriff's Office is looking into allegations of misconduct after a high-speed chase led to the arrest of a suspected drug dealer and his mother Friday night.

 The West Baton Rouge Sheriff's Office said it was staking out the Erwinville area Friday after getting a tip that the suspect, 29-year-old Devin Wright, was transporting drugs through the area.
-Wright began to flee when deputies tried to pull him over for a traffic violation.

-Wright allegedly led deputies on a half-hour-long chase toward Iberville Parish.
+Wright began to flee when deputies tried to pull him over for a traffic violation and led deputies on a half-hour-long chase toward Iberville Parish.
 During the pursuit, deputies say Wright's vehicle reached speeds up to 100 miles per hour, ran civilians off the roadway and rammed two officers.
 Deputies say he was also seen dumping large amounts of marijuana from the vehicle.

 The sheriff's said deputies had to tase Wright in order to make him comply once his vehicle finally came to a stop.